oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 For now, I am not trying very hard to make this post understandable or interesting except to someone already familiar with the Tiling Agents problem and with certain related topics.
 It also has one or more xxx's marking places which need fixing.

-[Update 1, 10/27: fixed typos.
-Update 2: added reference [YH2013],
-and discussion (at end) of how this solution differs from related "failed solutions" discussed there (also other minor changes).
-Updates 3 & 4, 10/28: extended generality discussion.]

 ### summary of solution (for people who already know the problem)